-When I'm gone, I will come back to you in a myriad of things.
-From my flesh there will be grass, from my bones there will be trees.
-I will be there in the earth, in the sunshine, in the sea.
-Countless grains of me will tango with the snowflakes in the wind, mingling with your hair, caressing your skin.
-The butterfly that grazed your fingertip, that is where I will be.
-The deer that escaped from the corner of your vision, that too was me.
+When I'm gone, I will come back to you as a myriad of things.
+Buds will bloom from my flesh, saplings will wake from my bones.
+I will be there beneath the dirt, above the sunshine, between the waves.
+Fragments of me will tango with the snowflakes in the wind.
+I will mingle with your hair and caress your skin.
+The butterfly that grazed your fingertip were my wings, the deer that escaped your sight walk with my footsteps.
 I will be at the edge of the sky and at the corners of the earth.
 Look, and you will find me here, there, and everywhere.

-"But we call out to you," you say, "yet you do not respond."
+"But we call out to you," you say, "yet you do not answer."

 Hush.
-Do you hear the swooshing gentle waves?
-That is my murmur.
-And the whispering leaves as they sway?
-That is my calling back to you.
-My voice may be wordless and I may no longer speak your language, but the sound I make will resonate with the strumming of your heartstrings.
-Call my name and you will hear a myriad of songs, a chorus of responses, all of which is me saying to you,
+Hear my murmur in the gentle waves at twilight.
+Listen to my lullaby in the midnight whispers of wind-swept leaves.
+My wordless voice will no longer speak your language, but the sounds I make will resonate with the strumming of your heartstrings.
+Call my name and you will hear a myriad of songs, a chorus of answers, all of which is me saying to you,

 "Hey, I was never gone."